vert-x/mod-lang-php/README.md

 Opens an asynchronous file for reading/writing.

-This function can be called in four different ways:
+This method can be called in four different ways:

 * `open($file, $handler)`